-Undergraduate programs in the School of Public Health are described in detail in this chapter.
+Graduate programs in the School of Public Health are described in detail in this chapter.
 See subsections for specific program information as well as policies and procedures.

 About the School of Public Health

-The School of Public Health (SPH) is a multi-disciplinary, research-based unit, drawing upon partnerships with community members and organizations, dedicated to the mission of advancing health through leadership, scholarship, research and service to better the human condition and promote the common good, especially for urban communities and for global populations.
+The School of Public Health (SPH) is a multi-disciplinary, research-based unit, drawing upon partnerships with community members and organizations, dedicated to advancing the health of the public through leadership, scholarship, research and service to better the human condition and promote the common good, especially for urban communities and for global populations.
 The School of Public Health achieves this mission by applying existing scholarship within Georgia State University to priority public health problems, particularly those that are aimed at reducing health disparities in urban settings.
 Training and research programs focus on both building the science base that underlies public health practice, as well as applying effective interventions that have been demonstrated to improve the public health.
 Academic and training efforts emphasize the basic prevention sciences (e.g., emerging infectious diseases, immunology, virology, bioinformatics, genomics, and geographic sciences), as well as applied public health efforts (e.g., chronic disease prevention, health promotion, environmental health, program evaluation, health policy, public health ethics and law, health communications, community-based participatory research, and global health).

 Office of the Dean

 Michael P. Eriksen, Dean